-Fund Financial Statements - Separate financial statements are provided for governmental, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Fund Financial Statements - Separate financial statements are provided for governmental funds.
 Major individual governmental funds are reported in separate columns in the fund financial statements.
 All remaining governmental funds are aggregated and reported as other governmental funds.

-The school district reports the following major governmental funds:
+The Yazoo County School District reports the following major governmental funds:

-General Fund - This is the school district's primary operating fund.
+General Fund - This is the Yazoo County School District's primary operating fund.
 The general fund is used to account for and report all financial resources not accounted for and reported in another fund.